zzz-vr/ZZZsAssets/README.md

 * **ZZZSpawnpoint** -- As seen on the map "ZZZ's Quake".
 This is a set of blue prints, attenuations, and sounds that work together with a spawnpoint or teleporter exit.
 This should be placed in the map above the ground, overlapping a Pavlov Player spawnpoint or teleporter exit.
 This should also be elevated so that a player walking on the ground will not bump into it.
 This is very ideal for adding atmosphere to your spawnpoints.

-* **ZZZSpawnpoint** -- As seen on the map "ZZZ's Quake".
+* **ZZZElevator** -- As seen on the map "ZZZ's Quake".
 This is a set of blue prints, attenuations, and sounds that will work together to create an elevator system with a variable for maximum height.
 The elevators are set to trigger when a player stands on them.
 They work and sound like standard Quake elevators.

 * **ZZZBattleRoyaleFX** -- As seen on the map "ZZZ's Battlegrounds".
 This is a set of materials and sounds for the blue zone.
 If you're a Battle Royale mapper or someone who wants to see how these materials are constructed, this is for you.